fillipeguerrabtc/AionSupreme/replit.md

 # AION - Autonomous AI System

 ## Overview
-AION is an enterprise-grade autonomous AI system offering multi-tenant architecture, configurable policy enforcement, RAG-based knowledge retrieval, and autonomous agent capabilities.
-It features a dual-interface: a chat for end-users and an administrative dashboard for policy and monitoring.
-The system emphasizes externalized policy enforcement, controlling behavior through composable system prompts and output moderation, and implements a complete POMDP for autonomous agent behavior using the ReAct framework.
-AION aims to provide a robust, flexible, and autonomously operating AI solution for complex enterprise needs, with a focus on overcoming limitations of underlying LLM providers.
+AION is an enterprise-grade autonomous AI system designed for multi-tenant environments.
+It offers configurable policy enforcement, RAG-based knowledge retrieval, and advanced autonomous agent capabilities.
+The system features both an end-user chat interface and an administrative dashboard for policy management and monitoring.
+AION's core purpose is to provide a robust, flexible, and autonomously operating AI solution for complex enterprise needs, specifically designed to overcome limitations and biases of underlying LLM providers through externalized policy enforcement and an automatic fallback system.
+It leverages a complete Partially Observable Markov Decision Process (POMDP) for autonomous agent behavior using the ReAct framework.

-## 📚 Documentação Completa

-### Documentação Principal
-- **README.md** ([English](./README.md)) / **README_PT-BR.md** ([Português](./README_PT-BR.md)) - Visão geral do projeto
-- **docs/INDEX.md** - Índice completo dos 19 PDFs técnicos
-- **docs/AUTOMATIC_FALLBACK.md** - Documentação detalhada do sistema de fallback automático
-- **docs/ARCHITECTURE.md** - Arquitetura técnica completa (em desenvolvimento)
-- **docs/API.md** - Referência completa da API REST (em desenvolvimento)

-### PDFs Técnicos (19 Documentos)
-Todos organizados em `docs/pdfs/`:
-- **Partes 1-2**: Fundamentos teóricos (Transformer, MoE, LoRA, RLHF)
-- **Partes 3.1-3.4**: Arquitetura do sistema (multimodal, RAG, agentes, deploy)
-- **Partes 4-16**: Implementação, matemática, otimização, casos de uso

-**Total**: 19 PDFs (~12 MB) - Ver [docs/INDEX.md](./docs/INDEX.md) para detalhes completos.

 ## User Preferences
 Preferred communication style: Simple, everyday language.